152 mm gun M1910/34: Description

-M1910/34 combined a barrel of the M1910/30 with a carriage of the 122-mm gun M1931.
+M1910/34 combined a barrel of the M1910/30 with a carriage of the 122 mm gun M1931 (A-19).
 The barrel was of built-up construction; it was equipped with interrupted screw breechblock and recoil system consisting of hydraulic buffer and hydro-pneumatic recuperator.
 The split-trail carriage had leaf spring suspension and wheels with solid rubber tires.

 Development and production history

 The first upgrade of the 152-mm siege gun M1910 resulted in a weapon with improved characteristics, but didn't address some significant shortcomings, namely insufficient mobility (due to unsprung carriage and separate transportation of barrel) and limited traverse.
 The new modernization was an attempt to solve these problems by using a modern split trail carriage of the 122-mm gun M1931.
 A prototype went through ground trials starting 16 May 1934.
 The trials lasted until 16 January 1935, then the gun was given to the army for testing.
-The responses were mostly positive and the gun was officially adopted as 152-mm gun model 1910/34.
+The responses were mostly positive, and the gun was officially adopted as 152-mm gun model 1910/34.
 Because of its maximum elevation angle of 45°, it was sometimes referred to as howitzer.
 In fact, even the developers initially called the piece 152-mm howitzer model 1932 and later 152-mm howitzer model 1934.
 The latter name can also be seen in some official documentation.

 Production at the Perm plant started in 1934 and continued until 1937, with a total of 275 pieces built.